DarkGeekMS/ApeX-Server/public/docs/source/.compare.md

-it does&#039;t return the posts between blocked users and posts that are hidden or reported by the current user and posts from apexComs that the current user is blocked from, it also adds to every post the current user vote and if he had saved the post.
+it does&#039;t return the posts between blocked users and posts that are hidden or reported by the current user and posts from apexComs that the current user is blocked from, it also adds to every post the current user vote and if he had saved the post, If the boolean `subscribedApexComs` is true, then it ignores the `apexComID` and return only posts in the apexComs that the user is subscribed in.

 <br><small style="padding: 1px 9px 2px;font-weight: bold;white-space: nowrap;color: #ffffff;-webkit-border-radius: 9px;-moz-border-radius: 9px;border-radius: 9px;background-color: #3a87ad;">Requires authentication</small>
-If the boolean `subscribedApexComs` is true, then it ignores the `apexComID` and return only posts in the apexComs that the user is subscribed in.
 Use this request only if the user is logged in and authorized.

 ###Success Cases :